See why traveling to Galápagos with us should be on your must-do list

 1. Experience matters.
 We have been leading expeditions to Galápagos for 50 years.
 No other company has the depth of connection to the place, its wildlife, its human population and its conservation that we do.This is not a boast on our part, but rather a reason: our tenure here is your assurance that traveling with us will make the most of your time, intelligence, and curiosity.

 2. Ship operation matters.
-Since 1997 we have operated our own vessels in Galápagos from the original Polaris to the beloved 96-guest National Geographic Endeavour, our yacht-like 48-guest National Geographic Islander and, starting in 2017, the 96-guest National Geographic Endeavour II.
+Since 1997 we have operated our own vessels in Galápagos from the original Polaris to the beloved 96-guest National Geographic Endeavour, our yacht-like 48-guest National Geographic Islander and, our newest ship which launched in January 2017, the 96-guest National Geographic Endeavour II.

 3. Convenience matters.
-Our ships operate year-round, each offering full-week itineraries, with National Geographic Endeavour departing every Friday (replaced by National Geographic Endeavour II in 2017), and National Geographic Islander departing every Saturday.
-So, whether you like to plan travel well in advance or spontaneously decide to getaway for a week, you can.
+Our ships operate year-round, each offering full-week itineraries, with National Geographic Endeavour II departing every Friday and National Geographic Islander departing every Saturday.
+So, whether you like to plan travel well in advance or spontaneously decide to get away for a week, you can.

 5. Photos matter.
 You’ll have an extraordinary time, and go home with the pictures to prove it, thanks to our onboard photo instructors.
 Trained at National Geographic headquarters in Washington, D.C., our skilled instructors will help you make the most of your daily encounters with the wildlife.
 And for more photography, you can book one of several Photo Expeditions with National Geographic photographers each year.